AAbdihakim/alx-system_engineering-devops/0x00-shell_basics/README.md

-./7-movethatfile - a script to move a file ./8-firstdelete - a script to delete a file .9-firstdirdeletion - a script to remove a directory
+./7-movethatfile - a script to move a file ./8-firstdelete - a script to delete a file .9-firstdirdeletion - a script to remove a directory ./10-back - script to change from working directory to previous directory